ebredder/EL-Wire-Relay-Board/README.md

 # EL-Wire-Relay-Board
-A six-relay printed circuit board designed to work with common 12V inverters for EL wire projects and be built on a standard 100mmx200mm FR4 board
+A six-relay printed circuit board designed to work with common 12V inverters for EL wire projects and on a single-sided 100mmx200mm FR4 board

 ![Alt text](/PCB/boards.jpg?raw=true "boards")